taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 **Type** : Optional

 **Description** :
 env variable LSAPI_ALLOW_CORE_DUMP (On or Off).
 Pass LSAPI_ALLOW_CORE_DUMP to lsphp or not.
 If it is passed - a core dump on lsphp crash will be created.
 Off by default.
 By default LSAPI application will not leave a core dump file when crashed.
-If you want to have LSAPI PHP dump a core file, you should set this environment variable.
-If set, regardless the value has been set to, core files will be created under the directory that the PHP script in.
+If you want to have LSAPI PHP dump a core dump file, you should set this environment variable.
+If set, regardless of the value is has been set to, core dump files will be created under the directory that the PHP script is in.

 ---